Hello to Magento blog readers!

 - History Cleanup Every – the history will be cleared each N minutes, N is the number to be entered

-- Success History Lifetime – the log of successful cron jobs will be cleared each N minutes, N is the number to be entered here.
+- Success History Lifetime – the log of successful tasks will be cleared each N minutes, N is the number to be entered here.
 This option is useful if you want to control the size of your cron logs

 How To Know That Cron Is Working For Your Magento 2 Store